 - Application Available: April 1, 2022

 About the Program

 The Specific Cultural Project (SCP) grant is designed to fund a single cultural project, program, exhibition or series taking placing within the grant period (July 1 – June 30).
 The grant activities must support the mission of the organization or artist and further the state's cultural objectives.
 Organizations and individuals are both eligible to apply.

-- All current and previous grantees must be in good standing with the Division of Cultural Affairs and the Department of State at the time of application.
+- All current and previous grantees must be in good standing with the Division of Arts and Culture and the Department of State at the time of application.

 - Applicant organization must be either a public entity or a Florida non-profit, tax exempt corporation as of the application deadline.

 - Exception: Individuals may apply for the Artist Project, Artist Performances on Tour, and Teaching Artist grants.

 - All organizations must have at least one year of completed arts and cultural programming and be able to provide their last completed fiscal year’s operating budget.

 - Applicant must have registered with the Division of Corporations, and their status be “active,” as of the application deadline.

 - Applicant must be registered as a vendor with the Department of Financial Services, and be able to provide a copy of their Florida Substitute W-9 form.